periscopegithub/LLM-Spam-Detection/README.md

 # Spam Detection Module

 This repository contains the implementation of the spam detection module for our cybersecurity platform.
-The module is based on the methodology introduced in the JPMorgan paper "Spam-T5: Benchmarking Large Language Models for Few-Shot Email Spam Detection" (JPMorgan, 2023).
+The module is based on the methodology introduced in the JPMorgan paper ["Spam-T5: Benchmarking Large Language Models for Few-Shot Email Spam Detection" (Labonne & Moran, 2023)](https://arxiv.org/abs/2304.01238).
 This paper explores the effectiveness of large language models (LLMs) in email spam detection and introduces Spam-T5, a fine-tuned version of Google's Flan-T5 model specifically adapted for this purpose.

 ## Overview

-In our attempt to replicate the Spam-T5 model, we followed a similar approach by referencing JPMorgan’s open-sourced work on GitHub, with some modifications.
+We reproduced the model by referencing JPMorgan’s open-sourced work on [GitHub]](https://github.com/jpmorganchase/llm-email-spam-detection), with some modifications.
 Instead of the datasets used by JPMorgan, we employed the Enron 2006, TREC 2005, TREC 2006, and TREC 2007 datasets retrieved through the Kaggle API.
-These datasets provided over 150,000 samples, offering a robust foundation for training our spam detector.

 ## Performance Metrics